-With employment being one of the key causes of homelessness and opportunities in supporting people back to successful outcomes, Noisy Cricket worked with Hyper Island to understand how Manchester’s growing and influential business community have a huge opportunity to help people back into work.
+With employment being one of the key causes of homelessness and opportunities in supporting people back to successful outcomes, Noisy Cricket initiatied a project with Hyper Island to understand how Manchester’s growing and influential business community optimise the opportunity to help people back into work.

 A region with secure and stable futures for people who have experienced homelessness.